-- The new ERP system described below has and will continue to assist us in strengthening the controls over financial reporting, and we have also added an overlay of review of our financial statements during our financial reporting process. - On top of the ERP system described above, we have also implemented, in April 2018, a new monitoring and security software to automate our segregation of duties as well as access monitoring controls and generate compliance documentation.
-The effective implementation of this software remains in process as we evaluate both manual and automated controls impacted by segregation of duties. - We have upgraded our accounting staff with certain newly hired accountants. - We have retained a more robust outside consulting firm to assist us in evaluating, redesigning and implementing necessary steps to maintain adequate internal controls.
-As this work did not begin until May 2018, we expect to have a much improved control structure with their assistance for an entire fiscal year in 2019. - We will develop proper controls to evaluate monthly and quarterly financial statement variances. - We will develop proper controls over the review and evaluation of financial statement balances and the related footnote disclosures. - We will consider certain enhanced journal review procedures which will ensure that proper review can be executed and evidenced.
+- The new ERP system described below has and will continue to assist us in strengthening the controls over financial reporting, and we have also added an overlay of review of our financial statements during our financial reporting process.
+In addition, we have further trained our current personnel and have expanded our accounting team to assist in the review of our financial reporting. - On top of the ERP system described above, we have also implemented, in April 2018, a new monitoring and security software to automate identification of our segregation of duties conflicts, as well as improve access monitoring controls and generate compliance documentation.
+The effective implementation of this software remains in process as we continually evaluate both manual and automated controls impacted by segregation of duties.

+- We have retained a more robust outside consulting firm to assist us in evaluating, redesigning and implementing necessary steps to maintain adequate internal controls.
+Given that this is the second year of performing internal audit services, there have been many synergies, operational efficiencies and alignment between management and our consulting firm. - We have developed more robust controls to evaluate monthly and quarterly financial statement variances. - We have developed more robust controls over the review and evaluation of financial statement balances and the related footnote disclosures - We have started to implement certain enhanced journal review procedures which will ensure that proper review can be executed and evidenced.